 Step 1: Weigh Your Dose

-"Scoops" are inaccurate because different roast levels have different densities.
+Scoops are inaccurate because different roast levels have different densities.
 A dark roast bean is lighter and more porous than a dense light roast.
 Always use a digital scale.

 |---|---|---|

-60g coffee for 1 Litre of water |
+| Plunger | 1:16 | 60g coffee for 1 litre of water |

-18g coffee in, 36g liquid espresso out |
+| Espresso | 1:2 | 18g coffee in, 36g liquid espresso out |

-20g coffee for 300ml water |
+| Pour-over | 1:15 | 20g coffee for 300ml water |

-Fill basket loosely (approx 18-20g for a 6-cup pot) |
+| Stovetop | 1:10 | Fill basket loosely (approximately 18–20g for a 6-cup pot) |

-Step 2: The "Purge"
+Step 2: The Purge

 Step 3: The Ross Droplet Technique (RDT)

-The Hack: Dip the handle of a spoon in water and stir your whole beans before dumping them in the hopper.
+Static electricity can cause coffee grinds to stick to your grinder.
+The hack: dip the handle of a spoon in water and stir your whole beans before dumping them in the hopper.
 That tiny amount of moisture eliminates static without damaging the grinder.

 Step 4: Grind and Inspect